cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - For each window you now can call a dialog which shows all relevant properties of the document.

-- In all windows where the options for text documents and alphabets play a role you can directly call the text options dialog via a click on a button.
+- In all classic algorithms where the options for text documents play a role, now always the alphabet specified in the dialog "Text Options" is used.
+To ease its usage you can directly call this dialog from the according key entry dialogs via a click on the additional button "Text options" (e.g. within the key entry dialogs for Caesar, monoalphabetic substitution, Vigenère, Scytale).

 - CrypTool can be installed and used without having administrator access rights.